bowman2001/perplexdoc/content/doc/intro/_index.md

 Perplex is a theme with advanced typographical layout capabilities for the static site generator Hugo.
 {.p-first} <!--more-->

-Because the main chapters of this documentation assume basic knowledge about Markdown and Hugo.
+The main chapters of this documentation assume basic knowledge about Markdown and Hugo.
 Doesn't sound familiar at all?
 The following pages about these topics get you started.